 Where we’re at, in terms of Research around Yoga, & Yoga Therapy.

 What about group sessions?

 Group work can be an effective way to present the overall tools that are helpful to most people.
-Though not getting into specifics for each individual, it offers the same principles, tools and information that can be built upon over time.
+Though not getting into specifics for each individual, it offers similar principles, tools and information that can build over time.